-Today, there is a drastic increase in people getting cosmetic procedures since most want to feel like the best version of themselves.
+Today, there is a large increase in people getting cosmetic procedures since most want to feel like the best version of themselves.

 According to the American Society of Plastic Surgeons (ASPS), more than 1.5 million cosmetic surgical procedures are carried out every year.
 While cosmetic surgery can boast considerable benefits, the outcomes are not instant.
 Instead, there are a few days and sometimes even weeks of plastic surgery recovery to endure before feeling like new.